A mind blowing sight with millions of breeding flamingoes

 8 nights & 9 days

-1 night in permanent lodge (first night upon arrival)
+1 night in permanent camp (first night upon arrival)

 7 nights under our private canvas